benjaminmitchell/brave-clojure-web/content/organization.md

 problem because you can unintentionally overwrite your own code, and if you use someone else's libraries you have no guarantee that they won't overwrite your code.
 Melvil recoils in horror!
-Thankfully, Clojure allows to create as many namespaces as we like so that we can avoid these collisions.
+Thankfully, Clojure allows us to create as many namespaces as we like so that we can avoid these collisions.

 ## Creating and Switching to Namespaces